 While the set schedule has yet to be determined, the samples will be collected at the same time and day each month or quarter, depending on which year the project is in and is independent of weather.
 Every sample will follow the EPA method and laboratory protocol for handling and hold times in which it should be analyzed.
-If a sample is destroyed anywhere in the process of collection, transport or analysis, the sample will need to be recollected and the occurrence should be noted with reason given.
+Each sample has been guaranteed to be analyzed within their appropriate hold time(s) and will then be finalized for release of result.
+Once the Project Manager receives this laboratory report, the information will be provided to DHEC according to the distribution list.
+If a sample is destroyed anywhere in the process of collection, transport or analysis, the sample will need to be recollected in total and the occurrence should be noted with reason given.
 For more information on this procedure, please see Section D.